Kioxia microSD card, U301 and U365 Flash Drives Review

 Apart from that, 128 gigabytes is quite a lot for a portable USB flash drive.
 That’s enough space for files, videos, photos, music, etc. People usually keep temporary files or just back a few documents onto their flash drives, so this is more than enough for that.
 Apart from that, the design itself is also quite interesting.
 It’s similar to a previous drive from Toshiba which gives it a classic simple look.

 The flash drive is lightweight and easy to carry around.
 It’s ideal if you want to put it in the back of a drawer or throw it in your backpack.
 You’ll barely notice it and have quick access to it when need be.
 Just like other Kioxia products, this one is also covered by five years of conditional warranty.
 Overall, this is quite a solid flash drive.

 Kioxia U365 TransMemory Flash Drive

 Last but not least, we have yet another flash drive on our hands.
 This time it is the U365 USB 3.2 Gen 1 drive.
 This is another portable USB stick that comes in a simple black color.
 The design is similar to old-school flash drives.
 The connector slides in or out for safekeeping.
 This way, you won’t damage the drive when it’s in a bag or inside your pocket.
 It also has a key ring, so that you can attach it to a keychain.

 Since the drive is small and portable, you can take it with you anywhere you want.
 This drive is great if you want to keep music, movies, or important files always on hand.
 It offers speeds of up to 10Gbps.
 While it’s not as fast as the drive above, it comes in at a more affordable asking price.
-It is also available in the form of a 256-gigabyte drive, which is quite a bit of storage.
+It is also available in the form of a 256-gigabyte drive, which is quite a bit of personal storage.
 Considering the capacity and physical size of the drive, it performs well when transferring over large files.